Beware the Black-Box: on the Robustness of Recent Defenses to Adversarial Examples: Appendix

-In the main paper we mention that training the synthetic model is done with data labeled from the defense.
-However, we do not use data which has an \textit{null class label} (such as the adversarial label given in BUZz and the Odds defense).
+The second main change in the adaptive black-box attack on null class label defenses comes from training the synthetic model.
+In the main paper, we mention that training the synthetic model is done with data labeled from the defense $\mathcal{O}(x)=y$.
+However, we do not use data which has a null class label $l$, i.e. $\mathcal{O}(x)=l$.
 We ignore this type of data because this would require modifying the untargeted attack in an unnecessary way.
 The untargeted attack tries to find the malicious (wrong) label.
 If the synthetic network is outputting null labels, it is possible for the untargeted attack to produce an adversarial sample that will have a null label.
 In essence, the attack would fail under those circumstances.
 To prevent this, the objective function of every untargeted attack would need to be modified, such that the untargeted attack produces the malicious label and it is not the null label.
 To avoid needlessly complicating the attack, we simply do not use null labeled data.
-It is an open question of whether using null labeled data to train the synthetic network and the specialized untargeted attack we describe, would actually yield performance gains.
+It is an open question of whether using null labeled data to train the synthetic network and the specialized untargeted attack we describe, would actually yield any meaningful performance gains.